Psychology for health matters

 • Living with equipment (e.g. stomas, insulin pumps, feeding tubes, prosthetics)

-• The impact of health conditions on friendships, relationships, education and employment
+• The impact of health challenges on friendships, relationships, education and employment

 Trauma